Dracula, Cockles and Limpets. Oh my!

 Whitby offers all the classic trappings of a perfect seaside respite.

-- Long swath of sandy beach for dogs, castles or cricket?
+- A long swath of sandy beach for dogs, castles, or cricket?
 Check.

 - Tidepools to hunt crustaceans and mollusks?
 Check.

-- Colorful huts that brighten the boardwalk?
+- Colorful beach huts that brighten the boardwalk?
 Check.

 Plan your day out according to the tides, when the water comes in – it moves very quickly.
 Check online for low tide to take advantage of the long beach.
 Dig in the sand.
 Play fetch with the dogs.
 Take off your shoes and go for a “paddle.”
 Not a swim, just a wade.
 Put your feet in the water.
 But remember, this is the North Sea.
 It’s cold.
 Damn cold.
 Pardon my English.